MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Flows created from the Power Virtual Agents authoring canvas are immediately avaliable to the bot

-To be avaliable to the bots, flows must be in a solution in Power Automate.
 All flows created from the Power Virtual Agents authoring canvas are automatically saved in a **Default Solution** on Power Automate portal and immediately avaliable to the bots.

 In Power Virtual Agents, you can now see this new flow on the list of available actions when you use the **Call an action node** in the authoring canvas right away.